imSamiul/OOP-In-JavaScript/readme.md

 **`firstName` and `birthYear` are the **instance properties**.
 That means firstName and birthYear will be available to all the instance that we create from `Person()` constructor.**

+### 5.3.
+Function will automatically return the object {}

-Then the object which was create that will be returned.
+Then the object which was created first will be returned.

 Now `Person()` constructor function will be used to create as many object we want.
 Now `Person()` is working like blueprint of the hoise.
 Each of the object is created by using this blueprint will be actual house.
 Like: